Never forget the HARD road traveled to NV homeschool freedom!

 NHN Officers: Frank Schnorbus, Chairman; Elissa Wahl, Vice-Chair; Barbara Dragon, Treasurer; D. Raymond Poole, Secretary; Kelley Millard Radow, Officer; Aaron Sutherland, Officer; Matt Alder, Officer

-2017 – Why does Government always think they know what is best for children and not the child’s parent?
+2017 – Government always says they know what is best for children.
+FALSE.

 That was the theme of at least one bill during this year’s session.

-NHN Officers: Elissa Wahl (Las Vegas), NHN Chairwoman; Matt Alder (Reno), NHN Vice-Chairman; Kelley Millard-Radow (Reno), Treasurer; D. Raymond Poole (Gardnerville), Secretary; Aaron Sutherland (Reno), Officer; Kristi Casaus (Reno), Officer Barbara Dragon, Officer Emerita-2016 (active); Frank Schnorbus, NHN Chair Emeritus 2017
+NHN Officers: Elissa Wahl (Las Vegas), NHN Chair; Matt Alder (Reno), NHN Vice-Chair; Kelley Millard-Radow (Reno), Treasurer; D. Raymond Poole (Gardnerville), Secretary; Aaron Sutherland (Reno), Officer; Kristi Casaus (Reno), Officer ~ Advisory: Barbara Dragon, Officer Emerita-2016 – Legislative Liaison (active); Frank Schnorbus, NHN Chair Emeritus 2017

 In even years NHN is not idle.
 During “off years” we are continually advocating for homeschool freedom and parental rights; addressing issues raised by parents, educators, school districts, politicians, public policy groups, government bureaucrats, journalists… the list goes on and on; and helping families new homeschooling to get started.